www.xlr8yourmac.com

 Posted: Jan.
 28, 2008

-Hi Mike, Below you will find a few photos of me putting a Raptor 150 GB in the optical drive bay of my new Mac Pro.
+Below are a few photos of me putting a Raptor 150 GB in the optical drive bay of my new Mac Pro.
 This has been described before for 2006/2007 models (ref: June 2007 article How I "Silenced" a WD Raptor in a Mac Pro), but with the 2008 model it has become easier, as evident in pic 1 to 3.
 Pics 4 to 8 show the rest of the process.
 Cheers, Oliver

 1. The front fan assembly has be removed, which is attached by two screws.
 The pic below shows where the first screw would be.